-Can be used in conjunction with the Mission Planner in order to predict GLONASS satellite geometry.
+Can be used in mission planning in order to predict GLONASS satellite geometry.

 GNSS Broadcast Ephemeris

 Downloads a global RINEX file for the date(s) specified in the Download tab and converts to Waypoint's EPP file format.
 Can be used to supplement missing ephemeris data in a GrafNav project.